Dog Grooming Business Cost Summary

 If you want you can start adding articles to your website to bring even more leads in.
 Facebook ads and Instagram ads are also a possibility.
 Use these options late in the game long after building a referral client base.

 Ads to get leads will cost you 3-6 months of learning and $3,000 – $5,000 in practice ads to learn.
-Blogging (content marketing) will cost you your time to write the articles then 6-12 months for them to rank and start bringing in leads.
+Blogging (content marketing) will cost you your time to write the articles than 6-12 months for them to rank and start bringing in leads.